Caz Binstead, BA,MA,Adv.Dip. MBACP Reg; NCPS (Accred.)

 I work in an integrative model, which means combining different elements of theory to create a unique, flexible and more exploratory way of working.
 However as an integrative practitioner, I can also work in an eclectic way with the client to find suitable and comfortable techniques that most suit the person.
 People respond to different styles, and I am pleased to be trained in the following disciplines:

-*Existential *ACT *Mindfulness *CBT *Psychodynamic *Transpersonal *Person-centred *Gestalt *TA *MBCT *MBSR
+*Gestalt *ACT *Mindfulness *CBT *Psychodynamic *Transpersonal *Person-centred *Existential *TA

-In addition to being a therapist, I am a writer.
+In addition to being a therapist, I am a writer (inside and outside the therapy profession).
+I am currently part of Therapy Today magazine reviews team, and have been published in books, journals and well-known therapy-related websites (including BACP).
 This keeps me happy, and motivates and inspires me.
 It also helps me in my work as a counsellor because I think in therapy itself, a certain amount of creativity is needed to look at and work through issues, particularly when we feel stuck or powerless.

 Mainly what I hope clients find in me is a ‘real’ person, who will put the relationship at the heart of the work.
 I am prepared to get really stuck in, and work to really see things from my clients point of view, in addition to looking at relationship dynamics.
 This enables serious and steady work.
 However, I also believe that sometimes even in what seems like the darkest times, laughter and humour can still exist, and I am not afraid to share this side of me with my clients, when it feels a natural place to do so.